gyorilab/emmaa/doc/reports/askee_month12_report.rst

 into models is crucial and sets this approach apart from classic expert-guided modeling.

+In recent months, we have reported on sevaral approaches to strengthen EMMAA's capabilities for dynamical modeling and simulation, including extended automated assembly pipelines, better integration with Kappa and BioNetGen, new dynamical property checking functionalities, and implementing support for the GroMET format (thereby connecting EMMAA to simulation frameworks developed for epidemiology models in ASKE-E).
+Going forward, we envision strengthening EMMAA further in this direction, working towards machine-assisted detailed analysis of models to gain insights about the underlying mechanisms.

 Applying EMMAA model to COVID-19 therapeutics
 ---------------------------------------------
 The COVID-19 EMMAA model has continued monitoring and processing the literature